dcanasp/memory_bank/high level/cloud/aws/Security.md

 You create a group to assign Users with the same policies.
 So for example, readers are only able to read, meanwhile admins can access the billing console
 Groups are for the living
 ## Role
 role is a preset of policies for services.
 Your [[server]] should not be able to delete your [[mid level/databases/Database|Database]].
-You assing a role to it so no matter what, it can't do it.
+You assign a role to it so no matter what, it can't do it.
 Roles are for the non-living.
 ## Recommended practices
 - Never use Root user